lukh/kicad2charmhigh/README.md

 If the pos file has footprints whose designator starts with FID, these will be detected as fiducials and inserted into the dpv file.
 If the data is not correct you can still set the calibration data manually from the CharmHigh software.

 #### Unassigned components
 There is a command line option to include the components that were not found in the feeders list in the dpv file.
-You can then assign them later from the Charmhigh software if needed.
+You can then assign them later from the Charmhigh software if needed, or by filling a cut tape file.
 By default, they are assigned to head 1 and feeder 99 because the Charmhigh software complains with a "file error" when trying to run the job if these values are outside the expected range.

 ### Bottom components
 When a PCB has components on the bottom, the component coordinates must be mirrored and the origin should be the bottom right corner (when viewed from the top).